cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

  # ScubaGear <!-- omit in toc -->
 ```
 These sections are located above the table of contents and are thus unnecessary.
-The comment will prevent the Markdown All in One and perhaps extension from auto formatting the README.
+The comment will prevent the Markdown All in One extension from auto formatting the README with these headers.
-If your README extension or plugin allows so, add in a configuration item to also ignore auto inserting sections into the toc that have this comment.

-This should already be implemented in the current README but, this guideline is to reinforce the decision.
+This should already be implemented in the current README but this guideline is to reinforce the decision.

-### Omit the Section Headers Level 4 and Below
+### Omit the Section Headers Level 4+
 If the section header is a level 4+ header i.e `#### Power Platform App Registration` add a omit comment.

 **Example**
 ```
 #### Power Platform App Registration <!-- omit in toc -->
 ```
-This is to prevent the depth of the table of contents in the README from becoming too deep.
+This is to prevent the depth of the table of contents in the README from becoming too deeply nested.
-Deeply nested sections disrupt legibility of the TOC and should be avoided.
+Deeply nested sections disrupt legibility of the toc and should be avoided.